Main Types of Welds Used in Welding

-Used to join two surfaces at approximately at right angles (90 degrees), the fillet weld forms a triangle when viewed in cross section.
+Used to join two surfaces at approximately right angles (90 degrees), the fillet weld forms a triangle when viewed in cross-section.
 The lap, tee, and corner joints are types of fillet welds (Figure 17).

 When making this type of weld, the buildup sequence specifies the order to lay each bead (Figure 16).